Constructing the Constructible Universe Constructively: Abstract

 \section{Abstract}

 We study the properties of the constructible universe, L, over intuitionistic theories.
 We give an extended set of fundamental operations which is sufficient to generate the universe over Intuitionistic Kripke-Platek set theory without Infinity.
 Following this, we investigate when L can fail to be an inner model in the traditional sense.
-Namely, we first show that, over Intuitionistic Zermelo-Fraenkel, it is possible for there to be an ordinal which is not in the constructible universe.
-Then we show that Constructive Zermelo-Fraenkel (even with the Power Set axiom) cannot prove that the Axiom of Exponentiation holds in L.
+Namely, we show that over Constructive Zermelo-Fraenkel (even with the Power Set axiom) one cannot prove that the Axiom of Exponentiation holds in L.